 Meet our new volunteer staff members that joined USQ last month along with other staff updates.

-We are so excited to have welcomed seven new volunteers to the USQ team last month.
-Additionally, one member of staff also expanded their current role.
+We are so excited to have welcomed three new volunteers to the USQ team last month, plus one current update to our current staff.
 Please say hello to them if you get a chance!
 If interested in joining USQ as a year-round staff volunteer, you can learn more about our available opportunities here.

 If you have any questions about getting involved please email firstname.lastname@example.org.